lucode/home-assistant/README.md

 My Home-Assistant Setup 🚀️
 ============================

-This Home Assistant configuration files are used mostly to control my energy mangament system.
+This Home Assistant configuration files are used mostly to control my energy management system.
-If you are interested in those topics it would most sense if you have a PV installation which you can control via HA and/or an Electric Vehicle, with a controllable plug.
+If you are interested in these topics, it would make most sense if you have a PV system that you can control via HA and/or an electric vehicle, with a controllable plug.

 In my case I use or have connected the following hardware connected to HA.

 Heating: Mitsubishi Ecodan Heat pump with Z-Wave thermostats